Canadian

 Diabetics and renal patients often develop venous insufficiency.
 This may be a result of obesity and reduced mobility.

-This, combined with peripheral neuropathy, can cause a diminishment of muscle pump function in the calf, lowering blood return to the heart, combining with gravity to stagnate fluids in the legs.
+This, combined with peripheral neuropathy, can cause a diminishment of muscle pump function in the calf, lowering blood return to the heart, combining with gravity to stagnate fluids within the legs.

 Neuropathy can also alter vascular tone.
-Blood vessels may become more dilated, further increasing fluid pressure.
+Blood vessels may become more dilated, further increasing fluid pressure in the skin.

-Dialysis patients also have repeated swelling cycles in the legs that can strain the veins further.
+Dialysis patients, in particular, are susceptible as the the repeated swelling cycles in the legs can strain the veins further.

 When chronic venous insufficiency develops, the skin can become inflamed.
 The skin appears bright pin / red because the dominant process is acute inflammation and vasodilation.
 The capillaries open up and more oxygenated blood flows through the skin producing a brighter color.
 This is the Dermatitis component of Venous Stasis.